Uberspace/lab/source/guide_bitwarden.rst

 Disable password hint display
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-bitwarden_rs displays password hints on the login page to accommodate small/local deployments that do not have SMTP configured, which could be abused by an attacker to facilitate password-guessing attacks against users on the server.
+Vaultwarden displays password hints on the login page to accommodate small/local deployments that do not have SMTP configured, which could be abused by an attacker to facilitate password-guessing attacks against users on the server.
 This can be disabled in the admin panel by unchecking the ``Show password hints option`` or with the environment variable:

 Use your favourite editor to edit ``~/vaultwarden/.env`` and add the the following content: